scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 * `to` is the address the AVAX is sent to.
   This must be the same as the `to` argument in the corresponding call to the P-Chain's `exportAVAX`.
+* `sourceChain` is the ID or alias of the chain the AVAX is being imported from.
+  To import funds from the P-Chain, use `"P"`.
 * `username` is the user that controls `to`.

 #### Example Call